 While the company is located in almost 20 states, its focus is in Texas and Florida.
 In those markets, HCA expands its market share by attracting patients, physicians, and insurance companies.
 It attracts physicians by investing in its facilities to improve its offerings to appeal to surgeons.
 It also generates higher patient approval ratings.
 The company attracts health insurers with transparent pricing trends.
 HCA has also benefited through cost curbing and expanded telemedicine offerings.

-We also provide grades on Value, Momentum, Stability, and Quality, which you can grab here.
+We also provide grades on growth, Momentum, Stability, and Quality, which you can grab here.
 HCA is rated #1 in the A-rated Medical Hospitals industry.
 For other top stocks in that industry, click here.

 Amgen Inc. (AMGN)

 AMGN is a biotechnology-based human therapeutics leader with historical expertise in renal disease and cancer supportive care products.
 Its flagship drugs include red blood cell boosters Epogen and Aranesp, immune system boosters Neupogen and Neulasta, and Enbrel and Otezla for inflammatory diseases.
 AMGN’s five key products are among the top-selling drugs in the world.

 While the company hasn’t had a recent blockbuster since Prolia/Xgeva in 2010, cholesterol drug Repatha and migraine drug Aimovig are setting the firm up for strong growth in the years ahead.
 Plus, immunology drug Otezla is poised to be a top product by the end of the decade.
 The company has been working on growing its own biosimilar business, which will be a critical growth catalyst over the long term.